GoogleChrome/web.dev/src/site/content/en/blog/trusted-types/index.md

 cross-browser support information.

 {% Aside 'key-term' %}
-DOM-based Cross-Site Scripting happens when data from a user controlled _source_ (like user name, or redirect URL taken from the URL fragment) reaches a _sink_, which is a function like `eval()` or a property setter like `.innerHTML`, that can execute arbitrary JavaScript code.
+DOM-based cross-site scripting happens when data from a user controlled _source_ (like user name, or redirect URL taken from the URL fragment) reaches a _sink_, which is a function like `eval()` or a property setter like `.innerHTML`, that can execute arbitrary JavaScript code.